igr/nomen-est-omen/README.md

-# Nomen est Omen
+# 🦄 Nomen est Omen

 ![](https://img.shields.io/maven-central/v/com.oblac/nomen-est-omen.svg)

 _"Your name is your destiny"_, so be sure you pick a good name.
-This Java library helps with generating some super-awesome random names that you can use for some unique IDs :)
+This Java library helps with generating some super-awesome random names that you can use for some unique IDs or passwords :)

 Generated names may consist of: